itisnotdone/openops/README.md

 # OpenOps

-Scrpits for maintaining and trobleshooting Openstac
+Scrpits for maintaining and trobleshooting Openstack

 ## Prerequisite